 2. Darjeeling

-It is a perfect getaway from the sweltering summers of India and one of the most tourist places in West Bengal.
-The city also has beautiful mountain views, beautiful waterfalls, sightseeing tours, Buddhist monasteries, museums, shopping, and Tibetan food.
-Darjeeling is undoubtedly one of the best tourist places in West Bengal in June, with its green surrounding and captivating hills.
+It is an ideal escapade to the hot summer of India and one of the most recognized touristic destinations in West Bengal.
+The city is also blessed with beautiful mountain views, beautiful waterfalls, sightseeing tours, Buddhist monasteries, museums, shopping, and Tibetan food.
+Darjeeling is no doubt among the most attractive tourist attraction sites in West Bengal during June with its green environment and its breathtaking hills.

 3. Siliguri